CMB2000 : Essential Biomedical Research Skills

 |Portfolio||1||M||60||In-course: 15% Practical; 12.5% Statistics; 20% Ethics; 12.5% Informatics.|

 Assessment Rationale And Relationship

-The informatics strand consists of the Informatics lectures, along with the Informatics training session (please see Teaching Activities table), plus a three hour assessment (as described in the Assessment tables - Computer assessment 1).
-The 3-hour on-line assessment (Informatics Assessment in the Assessment table - Computer assessment 1) will test an individual student’s ability to find and interpret informatics data.
+The informatics strand consists of the Informatics lectures, along with the Informatics training session.
+Assessment consists of a three hour online computer assessment (short answer questions) which will test an individual student’s ability to find and interpret informatics data.
 The format will be almost identical to that undertaken as the formative informatics on-line practical.
 The material taught in this strand will also be examined as part of Written Examination 1 (see Assessment tables).

-This consists of 5 lectures and 5 online sessions as outlined in the Teaching Activities table.
-The assessment (Prob solv exercises 1) will consist of a unique set of data for each student generated from their student ID number which is then used to test the student’s ability apply appropriate statistical methods and interpret the results.
-The assessment is able to provide feedback and marks quickly and efficiently.
-The analysis is weighted as described in the Assessment table (Prob solv exercises 1).
+The statistics strand consists of 5 lectures and 5 online sessions as outlined in the Teaching Activities table.
+The assessment consists of written worksheets and on-line assessment (short answer questions).
+A unique set of data for each student generated from their student ID number is used to test the student’s ability to apply appropriate statistical methods and interpret the results.
+The online assessment is able to provide feedback and marks quickly and efficiently.
 The material taught in this strand will also be examined as part of Written Examination 1 (see Assessment tables).